edgexfoundry/edgex-docs/security/token-file-provider.1.rst

 {OutputDir}/{service-name}/{OutputFilename}
 -------------------------------------------
-For example: ``/run/edgex/secrets/edgex-kong/vault-token.json``
+For example: ``/run/edgex/secrets/edgex-security-proxy-setup/secrets-token.json``

-For each "service-name" in ``{ConfigFile}``, a matching directory is created under ``{OutputDir}`` and the corresponding Vault token in stored as ``{OutputFilename}``.
+For each "service-name" in ``{ConfigFile}``, a matching directory is created under ``{OutputDir}`` and the corresponding Vault token is stored as ``{OutputFilename}``.
-This file contains the Vault token generated to allow the indicated EdgeX service to retrieve its Vault secrets.
+This file contains the authorization token generated to allow the indicated EdgeX service to retrieve its secrets.

 PREREQUISITES